magnusson/magnusson.github.io/content/blog/project-nes-update-1/index.md

 ---
-title: 'Project NES Update 1'
+title: 'Project NES Update 1 🧙‍♂️'
 date: '2020-08-02'
 tag: 'Games'
 ---

-Completed quite a few more games so here is an update.
-I seem to only be able to roll sequels of games but it has been a good mixture of games, some more fun the others.
+Completed quite a few more games, so here is an update.
+I seem to only be able to roll sequels of games but it has been a good mixture, some more fun the others.

 ## <a href="https://en.wikipedia.org/wiki/Solstice_(1990_video_game)" target="_blank" rel="noreferrer">Solstice</a>